 The food comes pre-packaged in amounts optimized for your pet’s body condition.
 That’s a welcome feature since it’ll help you avoid overfeeding your cat.
 The one downside is the delivery.
 It could be potentially problematic during the summer, although they do include ice packs to keep food cold.
-Remember, though, that we’re talking about fresh meat that will spoil if it gets into the danger zone.
+Remember, though, that we’re talking about fresh meat that will spoil if it gets into the danger zone1.

 The recipes fit the standards of the Association of American Feed Control Officials (AAFCO).
-However, it’s worth mentioning that the term human-grade is not regulated and is simply a marketing term.
+However, it’s worth mentioning that the term human-grade is not regulated and is simply a marketing term2.
 Nevertheless, the company’s heart is in the right place with formulas available in beef, chicken, and turkey.
 It also provides food in two texture options to please the most discerning feline palates.

 High quality protein